TheWarko/telegram-app/readme.md

 `npm run buildAll`

 ### Build watch
-The project have to configuration, one for server and one for client.
+The project has two different webpack configuration, one for server and one for client.
 The commands below runs both. \
 `npm run watchAll`

 ### Start
-The project have to configuration, one for server and one for client.
+The project has two different webpack configuration, one for server and one for client.
 The commands below runs both. \
 `npm run startAll`

 ### Test with browsersync